-Our customer relationships are the heart of the organisation and first and foremost we acknowledge the great partnerships we have with our customers, and thank you for your continued support through a challenging and transformational year.
-Thriving through the disruption journey that we have been on together over the past three years has been made possible because of the strong relationship foundations we have in place and we thank you for that collaboration and partnership.
+Our customer relationships are the heart of the organisation and first and foremost we acknowledge the great partnerships we have with our customers, and thank you for your continued support through what was a historic, challenging and unusual year.
+We commenced a strategic work package in 2020 to re-organise our company to produce better, more consistent customer outcomes and we look forward to working with you more closely in the year ahead as we execute on these initiatives.